trilitech/tezos-developer-docs/src/pages/smart-contracts/smart-contracts-concepts/index.md

 - Making sure to use shielded tokens in multiple transactions.
 If Alice shields exactly 16.32 tokens and Bob later unshields exactly 16.32 tokens, this is traceable.
 - Being careful about information that can be deduced from the timing of transactions.

 The internals of `sapling` are quite technical.
 The system is based on an UTXO (bitcoin-like) transaction system, where each transaction consumes some unspent output, and produces new unspent outputs.
 A system of cryptographic commitments used in place of public amounts and addresses, that can then be "consumed" using a system of nullifiers.
-All this makes use a mix of cryptographic tools, including SNARKs, incremental Merkle trees and Diffie-Hellman key exchanges.
+All this makes use of a mix of cryptographic tools, including SNARKs, incremental Merkle trees and Diffie-Hellman key exchanges.

 ### Links